10 Myths about Sun Protection

 You sure can.
 Untinted glass commonly used in car side windows reduces, but does not completely block transmission of UV radiation.

 This means you can still get burnt if you spend a long time in the car next to an untinted side window when the UV is high.
-More commonly, people are burnt in cars with the windows down, where they can be exposed to high levels of UV radiation.

 For more information on sun protection and skin cancer please visit the Cancer Council.